AlinaBrode/am_lang/docs/plans.md

   * explain how to work with words trainer
   * explain how to work with phrases trainer
 * panel for user login and registration added
+* we are working with .env in local environment.
+What about deploy?
+  * env.production created, compilator uses it for production build